cnapy-org/CNApy/README.md

 **For information about how to contribute to CNApy as a developer, see section [Contribute to the CNApy development](#contribute-to-the-cnapy-development).**

-*Legacy note*: If you want to use the old MATLAB-based *CellNetAnalyzer* (CNA), *which is not compatible with CNApy*, you can download it from [CNA's website](https://www2.mpi-magdeburg.mpg.de/projects/cna/cna.html).
+*Associated project note*: If you want to use the well-known MATLAB-based *CellNetAnalyzer* (CNA), *which is not compatible with CNApy*, you can download it from [CNA's website](https://www2.mpi-magdeburg.mpg.de/projects/cna/cna.html).

 ## Documentation and Tutorials